zjwang21/MoE-LPR/README.md

   }
 },
 ```
-The 'language' item means that if the language of your data is the original language or the expanded language ('old' or 'new').
+The 'language' item means that if the language of this file is the original language or the expanded language ('old' or 'new').
 This info will be used in the stage 2 LPR training.
 You can use the hyper-parameter "generate_lang_mask" to control whether use this info.

 ### Post-pretraining